all its gifts, but there was a darker side.

 “Quiet, both of you,” T’marra yelled.

 Olya stayed silent while the other children, including her sister, laughed and played.
 Could it be that she alone knew the seriousness of the ceremonies held in the deep caves?
-In her own way she grasped the teachings of the Eternians and the Lifeforce and all its gifts, but there was a darker side.
+In her own way she grasped the teachings of the Eternians and the Lifeforce and

 “Oh, you silly girl,” Sheeba said, hugging her.
 “How could I be anything but your sister?”